 - Emergency Transformation: Amy turns herself into a rat to escape the pyre.
 It's several years before Willow develops the skill to turn her back into a human.

-- Eureka Moment: Buffy realises the dead children had no parents, and their names have never been mentioned.
+- "Eureka!"
+Moment: Angel assures Buffy that people like the dead kids and their parents are worth fighting for.
+Buffy then realises the dead children had no parents, and their names have never been mentioned.

 - Felony Misdemeanor: A Running Gag with Willow in this episode.

 - Fire-Forged Friends: Co-operating to save Willow ends the awkwardness between Xander and Oz.

 - Buffy is shocked to hear her mother talking about the town belonging to "the monsters and the witches and the Slayers" showing how she'll eventually be lumped in with those categories.

 - The reminder that Slayers are not supposed to kill people.